 Chandler is a very small town located in the state of Indiana.
 With a population of 3,318 people and two constituent neighborhoods, Chandler is the 166th largest community in Indiana.

-When you are in Chandler, you'll notice that it is more blue-collar than most other communities in America.
-36.59% of Chandler’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Chandler is generally considered to be a blue-collar town.
+36.85% of the Chandler workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Chandler is a town of sales and office workers, production and manufacturing workers, and professionals.
-There are especially a lot of people living in Chandler who work in office and administrative support (13.13%), sales jobs (10.49%), and healthcare (8.28%).
+There are especially a lot of people living in Chandler who work in office and administrative support (13.07%), sales jobs (8.83%), and healthcare (7.74%).

 Being a small town, Chandler does not have a public transit system used by locals to get to and from work.

-The per capita income in Chandler in 2018 was $21,628, which is lower middle income relative to Indiana, and lower middle income relative to the rest of the US.
-This equates to an annual income of $86,512 for a family of four.
+The per capita income in Chandler in 2018 was $24,101, which is middle income relative to Indiana, and lower middle income relative to the rest of the US.
+This equates to an annual income of $96,404 for a family of four.
 However, Chandler contains both very wealthy and poor people as well.

 The people who call Chandler home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Chandler residents report their race to be White, followed by Native American.
-Important ancestries of people in Chandler include German, English, Italian, Irish, and Scottish.
+Important ancestries of people in Chandler include German, English, Irish, Italian, and French.

 The most common language spoken in Chandler is English.
 Other important languages spoken here include Italian and Polish.